edmundmiller/trino/docs/content/docs/object-storage/file-system-hdfs.md

 #### Keytab files

-Keytab files are needed for Kerberos authentication and contain encryption keys that are used to authenticate principals to the Kerberos {abbr}`KDC (Key Distribution Center)`.
+Keytab files are needed for Kerberos authentication and contain encryption keys that are used to authenticate principals to the Kerberos KDC (Key Distribution Center).
 These encryption keys must be stored securely; you must take the same precautions to protect them that you take to protect ssh private keys.